kcords/photo-carousel-service/readme.md

 ### Description
 This is the photo carousel micro service and modal for a property listing application.
 This service was created by me for use within the larger propertly listing application (link below).

+The frontend is build using react functional components (with hooks) with visual styling through CSS.
+The Backend is built using Express with a MongoDB database.
+The service was containerized using Docker and deployed to AWS.

 ### Setup
 1. Compile bundle.js: `npm run build-dev`
 2. Seed the database: `npm run seed`